Clipboard Health Research and Feature Design

 With options to filter and sort available shifts, our users quickly see how Clipboard Health can fit within their active lifestyles.

-Collecting all shifts-of-interest on one page will help our users make a fast, informed decision to join Clipboard Health.
+Collecting all favorited shifts on one page will help our users make a fast, informed decision to join Clipboard Health.

 Saved Screenshot.png